RediSearch/RediSearch/README.md

 It assumes a recent Intel processor (e.g., haswell or better) .

-The code should build using most C compilers.
+The code should build using most standard-compliant C99 compilers.
 The provided makefile expects a Linux-like system.